 Whenever I come to Shiley to see you for a “check-up” you and your friendly staff go far beyond the norm.
 You all greet my wife and me with warm smiles, handshakes, and joyful conversation.
 We feel genuinely welcomed and feel like we are members of your Shiley family.
 Thank you.

 Over the past year I have witnessed your delivery of many very fine services in the Shiley Eye Center to patients from all over the world.
 My wife and I perceive that the excellence in the delivery of these patient services is due of your unwavering and persevering commitment to excellence in research and professional execution.
 Your personal leadership example at Shiley role models the standard of excellence for all your team members.
 Thank you.
-Thank you.

 ~ Elmer “Bud” Richter